MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/orchestrator/windows-azure-activities.md

 ### To view and configure the properties for an activity

 1. Double-click the activity.
-Alternatively, you can right-click the activity, and then click **Properties**.
+Alternatively, you can right-click the activity and select **Properties**.

 2. View and configure activity properties as needed.

-3. To save your configuration entries, click **Finish**.
+3. To save your configuration entries, select **Finish**.

-In the activity properties dialog box, various tabs provide access to general and specific settings for the activity.
+In the activity properties dialog, various tabs provide access to general and specific settings for the activity.
 The number of available tabs for object properties will vary according to the activity.

 ## General tab